 Gastrointestinal infection prevention in nursing homes can be tough because of how contagious these viruses are.
 They can spread through food, water, and direct contact.

-Sepsis in nursing homes can be the result of many of the aforementioned bacterial, viral, and fungal infections.
+Our Chicago nursing home sepsis attorneys understand that sepsis in nursing homes can result from many of the aforementioned bacterial, viral, and fungal infections.
 Basically, this condition is the body’s extreme response to a serious infection.
 Sepsis is considered a life-threatening condition that can easily cause death among elderly people.
-In fact, people over the age of 85 are 5 times more likely to die from severe sepsis than those ages 65 to 74.
+People over the age of 85 are 5 times more likely to die from severe sepsis than those ages 65 to 74.

-There are three stages of sepsis, with the first stage having the lowest mortality rate and the last stage having the highest mortality rate.
-That’s why it’s crucial for nursing home staff members to recognize the initial symptoms of sepsis in their elderly patients and treat them promptly.
+The first stage has the lowest mortality rate, and the last stage has the highest mortality rate.
+That’s why nursing home staff members must recognize the initial symptoms of sepsis in their elderly patients and treat them promptly.

 Treating and Preventing Nursing Home Infections

 Most infected residents in nursing homes receive antibiotics.
-But high rates of infections in nursing homes is creating antibiotic resistance and antimicrobial resistance.
+However, high rates of infections in nursing homes are creating antibiotic resistance and antimicrobial resistance.
 In other words, many nursing home residents are now suffering from infections that aren’t responding to antibiotic treatment.
+Nursing homes are responsible for antibiotic stewardship for this reason.

-For example, MRSA is one of many antibiotic resistant organisms.
+For example, MRSA is one of many antibiotic-resistant organisms.
 Additionally, clostridium difficile infections are often the result of frequent antibiotic use.
-That’s because antibiotics can greatly disrupt the gut bacteria, especially in older individuals.
-Many nursing home residents who receive antibiotic therapy for clostridium difficile infections suffer a secondary infection.
-In cases like this, healthcare providers may have to resort to a fecal transplant or probiotic supplementation in order to balance out the gut bacteria and resolve the issue.
+That’s because antibiotics can greatly disrupt gut bacteria, especially in older individuals.
+Many nursing home residents who receive antibiotic therapy for Clostridium difficile infections suffer a secondary infection.
+In cases like this, healthcare providers may have to resort to a fecal transplant or probiotic supplementation to balance out the gut bacteria and resolve the issue.

-Infection control practices should be a priority in all nursing homes due to the rise in antibiotic resistant organisms.
-The best infection prevention practices are vaccinations (such as the COVID-19 and influenza vaccination), proper hygiene, adequate nutrition and exercise, sanitized medical equipment, quarantines, and no nursing home neglect or abuse.
+Infection control practices should be a priority in all nursing homes due to the rise in antibiotic-resistant organisms.
+The best infection prevention practices are vaccinations (such as the COVID-19 and influenza vaccinations), proper hygiene, adequate nutrition and exercise, sanitized medical equipment, quarantines, and no nursing home neglect or abuse.

 How Are Nursing Home Infections a Sign of Nursing Home Abuse?

 Infection prevention often directly correlates with nursing home neglect and abuse.
 If staff members regularly neglect their elderly residents, the residents will suffer from poor hygiene, more frequent falls and injuries, undetected infections, unsanitary environments, and overall poor health.
-Not only does neglect and abuse create poor quality of life, it also dramatically shortens the lifespan of elderly residents.
-If you notice that your elderly loved one is suffering from numerous infectious disease outbreaks in their skilled nursing facility, you may have grounds to file an elder abuse lawsuit.
+Not only do neglect and abuse create a poor quality of life, but they also dramatically shorten the lifespan of elderly residents.
+If you notice that your elderly loved one is suffering from numerous infectious disease outbreaks in their skilled nursing facility, our Chicago elderly abuse attorneys can help you file an elder abuse lawsuit.
+Or if the lack of attention to the infection led to a serious fall, our Chicago nursing home falls attorney can help you with a claim.

 Call a Chicago Elder Abuse Attorney at Curcio Law Today

 Nursing home residents are some of the most vulnerable people in our population.
 Most of them can’t speak up about their experiences and fight for themselves due to mental and physical disability.
 That’s why Chicago’s top elder abuse attorneys are so passionate about fighting for the rights of those in nursing facilities.
 If your elderly loved one is directly suffering from poor infection management in their nursing home, you can pursue legal action.
-Call Curcio Law Offices today at 312-321-1111 to schedule a free consultation.
+Call a Chicago personal injury lawyer at Curcio & Casciato today at 312-321-1111 to schedule a free consultation.